1885 County Antrim by-election: Result

-Sinclair gained the seat from the Tories with a majority of 139 votes.
+Sinclair gained the seat from the Conservatives with a majority of 139 votes.
 This seemed to come as something of a surprise to both sides as the Conservatives had been reported as confident and the Liberals rather despondent.
 The defeat was taken as a bad omen for the Conservatives in view of the forthcoming general election.
 One commentator put forward the possible explanation that the Conservatives had not taken the election as seriously as they should, given that the general election would soon be upon them.
-There was a reduced turnout over the previous general election in 1880 and it was felt that the voters too were underwhelmed by the prospect of going to the polls twice in quick succession.
-The Liberals believed that their candidates stand on Coercion was an important factor.
+There was a reduced turnout over the previous 1880 general election and it was felt that the voters too were underwhelmed by the prospect of going to the polls twice in quick succession.
+The Liberals believed that their candidate's stand on coercion was an important factor.
 Thomas Alexander Dickson Liberal MP for Tyrone said he had spoken at one of Sinclair's campaign meetings and had been enthusiastically received on this issue.
-The Times newspaper was sceptical on this as an explanation, which, it reported, could have been down to numerous factors; but it did point to the Coercion question as one which could prove fruitful for the Irish Party at the forthcoming general election and problematic for the Liberals.
+The Times was sceptical on this as an explanation, which, it reported, could have been down to numerous factors; but it did point to the Coercion question as one which could prove fruitful for the Irish Parliamentary Party at the forthcoming general election and problematic for the Liberals.
 This certainly seemed to prove true.
-The Liberals failed to win any seat in what is today Northern Ireland at the 1885 general election, while the Conservatives won sixteen and the Nationalists eight.
+The Liberals failed to win any seat at the 1885 general election in what became Northern Ireland in 1921, while the Conservatives won sixteen and the Nationalists eight.
 One psephologist has noted that the fact that the Liberal Party was not in a majority in the House of Commons was caused by the activities of the Irish Nationalists.
 Charles Stewart Parnell had advised his supporters to vote Conservative if there were no Irish Nationalist candidates running and that it is almost certain the Nationalists caused the loss of at least five, or perhaps seven or more Liberal seats.